• Skip to primary navigation

 3. Prick the bottom and sides of the crust with a fork.

-4. Place on a lined baking sheet, cover with plastic wrap and refrigerate for at least 1 hour.
+4. Place on a lined baking sheet, cover with plastic wrap, and refrigerate for at least 1 hour.
 Tarts can be frozen at this point for a week.

 5. When ready to bake.
-Remove from crusts from refrigerator Cut large squares of parchment paper.
+Remove from crusts from the refrigerator Cut large squares of parchment paper.
 Crumple the parchment paper.
 This will make the parchment lay better inside the shell.
 Line each tart shell with a piece of crumpled parchment paper.

 6. Fill each with a handful of beans or pie weight.
 Place the baking sheet into a preheated 350℉ (176 C) oven.
-Bake for 20-25 minutes or until the sides and bottom are a light golden brown.
+Bake for 20-25 minutes or until the sides and bottom are light golden brown.
 Remove from oven and cool while preparing the filling.

 Prepping Quiche Filling